rkganeri/AM-DEM/README.md

 # AM-DEM

 A discrete element method (DEM) code for simulating powder deposition during additive manufacturing (AM).
+Powder particles are modeled as spheres of varying radii and elastic contact between particles and the bounding box is calculated using the Hertzian contact theory.
+The particles are initialized at a height a couple mm above the bottom surface and then dropped to simulate the powder deposition during a layer-by-layer AM process.
 A full description of the governing equations and basic methodology is provided in the following paper:

 Ganeriwala, R., & Zohdi, T. I. (2016).
 A coupled discrete element-finite difference model of selective laser sintering.
 Granular Matter, 18(2). https://doi.org/10.1007/s10035-016-0626-0